 “If you are so inclined, you may,” I replied.
-And indeed he did so incline, for he took a position as near to the scene as he could with safety.
-With umbrella under his arm, a linen coat over his shoulders, a little dog in front of him, and three small children (aged six, eight, and ten) by his side, he was the first on the field and the last to leave it.
+And indeed, he did so incline, for he took a position as near to the scene as he could with safety.
+With an umbrella under his arm, a linen coat over his shoulders, a little dog in front of him, and three small children (aged six, eight, and ten) by his side, he was the first on the field and the last to leave it.

-Could be but fly! and did he reach there in time?
+Could be but fly!
+And did he reach there in time?
 I could never forget the dreadful reality, even with the consciousness that it was, after all, but a painting, a creation perhaps of the imagination.
 But this execution at Greenwich was not a dream.
 Here, there was no coloring.
 A sad, stern duty was before me, and there was no reprieve.
-The hour had come; and the division was formed on three sides of a hollow square, leaving the fourth with an open grave and fresh earth on its edge, when a mournful procession approached.
+The hour had come, and the division was formed on three sides of a hollow square, leaving the fourth with an open grave and fresh earth on its edge when a mournful procession approached.

-On their way back to their encampments the troops moved in column by the corpse.
-Death, so real, had set its seal upon this human face; death, so solemn, so earnest, had driven a soul so completely from its human tenement that I could hardly realize that this rigid form had ever felt a human passion, or given way to human weakness.
+On their way back to their encampments, the troops moved in column by the corpse.
+Death, so real, had set its seal upon this human face; death, so solemn, so earnest, had driven a soul so completely from its human tenement that I could hardly realize that this rigid form had ever felt a human passion or given way to human weakness.

-Notes and Author: This tale was written by Brigadier General George H. Gordon who served in the Civil War, seeing action in the Shenandoah Valley campaign in 1861, and the next year was a commander at Cedar Mountain and Chantilly.
+Notes and Author: This tale was written by Brigadier General George H. Gordon, who served in the Civil War, seeing action in the Shenandoah Valley campaign in 1861, and the next year was a commander at Cedar Mountain and Chantilly.
 He was also a leader in the Antietam and Suffolk Campaigns.
-After the war he resumed his law practice, as well as acting as an author and historian.
+After the war, he resumed his law practice, as well as acting as an author and historian.
 The Guilty Deserter was included as a chapter in Albert Bushnell Hart’s book, The Romance of the Civil War, published in 1896.
-The text as it appears here; however, is not verbatim as it has been edited.
+The text as it appears here, however, is not verbatim, as it has been edited.